Glauber: No playoff predictions from Giants

 And, as it turned out, completely misguided.

-The Giants talked a good game in the preseason, but they were overwhelmed from the start and disintegrated by the end of a 3-13 season.
-McAdoo was gone after just two years, and so was general manager Jerry Reese, the architect of the team’s previous two Super Bowl runs.
+The Giants talked a good game in the preseason but were completely overwhelmed from the start and disintegrated by the end of a 3-13 season.
+Before the second week of December, with the Giants at 2-10, McAdoo was gone along with general manager Jerry Reese, the architect of the team’s two previous Super Bowl runs.

 What are we hearing now at Giants camp under first-year coach Pat Shurmur?